ProcedureMinimally Invasive Hysterectomy

 If intercourse does NOT occur, the sperm does not meet the egg, an embryo does not develop, there is no implantation of the embryo into the lining, and menstruation occurs (a period).

 As you can see from these events, the ovary is responsible for all hormone production.
 At menopause, the ovaries stop producing eggs and stop producing hormones.
 The symptoms of loss of hormones, or menopause, include hot flashes, night sweats, mood sweats, anxiety, depression, vaginal dryness, and development of osteoporosis, all of which are due to lack of estrogen.

 A hysterectomy is a GYN surgery procedure, which simply refers to the removal of the uterus, including the cervix.
 The terms “partial hysterectomy” and “total hysterectomy” are commonly used by non-medical people but are not technically accurate.

 There are different ways hysterectomy can be performed, from least invasive to most invasive.
+It is always better for the patient to have a minimally invasive hysterectomy, as recovery is faster than open.
 Each method has its own limitations.
-Look carefully at the advantages and disadvantages of each type, the total incision length, and the recovery time.
+Look carefully at the advantages and disadvantages of each technique, the total incision length, and the recovery time.

 The cervix is the lower portion of the uterus.
 It is part of the uterus and is not a separate organ from the uterus.